 Humans are not apes.
 Dogs are not wolves.

 Dogs are often seen as the enemy by many of today’s tabloids; according to The Times, there have been 7,227 hospital admissions linked to dog attacks in the last 12 months, many of which involved children under nine years old.
 Dogs are loud, aggressive and potentially dangerous.. right?
-Some would even go as far as to say that we are letting slightly smaller versions of wolves into our homes and offering them a life of luxury whilst putting our own lives on the
+Some would even go as far as to say that we are letting slightly smaller versions of wolves into our homes and offering them a life of luxury whilst putting our own lives on the line in doing so.

 I don’t agree in the slightest.
 Would a wolf let you put him on a lead and take him for a walk?
 Would a wolf eat dry kibble out of a dog bowl?
 Would a wolf paw at you until you agree to scratch his tummy?
 But this article goes into a little more detail about just why dogs are so different from wolves; and how it’s dangerous to treat man’s best friend as if he’s the dangerous wolf we sometimes see him to be.
 I’m here to try and show you the difference between the two cousins: the dog and the wolf.